 Dive Bali Candidasa.
 Amuk Bay in Candidasa offers some of the best dives in Bali.
 It has three volcanic islands with numerous dive sites and a Jetty.
 The islands offer some challenging dives for experienced divers, from deep walls, swim-throughs, shark caves to stunning coral reefs.
-It is the perfect place to see big fish like reef sharks and mola mola, and also lots of tropical fish.
+It is the perfect place to see big fish like reef sharks and mola mola, and also lots of tropical fish and turtles.
 On the other hand, the Jetty is an easy muck dive, perfect for macro lovers, where you can see the strangest creatures underwater, like many different species of ghost pipefish, seahorse and frogfish.
 All the dive sites in Candidasa area can be reached in few minutes by boat.